AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

 Strategic workforce planning

-Which occupational groups in your company have the highest AI exposure?
+Which occupational groups in your company have the highest AI impact?
 Where is upskilling worthwhile, and where are new roles needed?
 The map provides the data foundation for evidence-based decisions.

 Validating the technology roadmap

-Compare your planned AI investments with the exposure scores.
+Compare your planned AI investments with the impact scores.
 Where do internal assumptions align with the data – and where are there blind spots?

 For Education and Policy